Types, equations, dimensions and the Pi theorem: A minimal DSL for dimensionally consistent programming

-These judgments are a consequence of the notion of (direct or indirect) measurement as \emph{counting}: when we say that the length of a pen is 20 centimeters we mean that we have to add 20 times the length of a centimeter to obtain the length of that pen.
+These judgments are a consequence of the notion of (direct or indirect) measurement as \emph{counting}: when we say that the length of a pen is 20 centimetres we mean that we have to add 20 times the length of a centimetre to obtain the length of that pen.

-The above analysis suggests that, in classical mechanics, the type of dimension functions is isomorphic to \ensuremath{\mathbb{Z}^3}.
+The above analysis suggests that, in classical mechanics, the type of dimension functions is isomorphic to \ensuremath{\mathbb{Z}^3}, see also page 3 of \citet{doi:10.1142/9789811242380_0020}.
 Thus, in this domain, we can represent a dimension function with a vector of integers of length 3: